nimritee/clinical-dataMasking-backend/README.md

 3. Load sample datasets.
 These can be loaded by calling the `neuromodel.fetch_data()` function from a Python interpreter or with the `--fetch_data` argument at the command line.

 ```
-# Load a dataset from the command line
+# How to load a dataset from the command line
-neuroner --fetch_data=conll2003
 neuroner --fetch_data=example_unannotated_texts
 neuroner --fetch_data=i2b2_2014_deid
 ```

 ```
-# Load a dataset from a Python interpreter
+# How to load a dataset from a Python interpreter
 from neuroner import neuromodel
-neuromodel.fetch_data('conll2003')
 neuromodel.fetch_data('example_unannotated_texts')
 neuromodel.fetch_data('i2b2_2014_deid')
 ```